-Since capital and labor in underground sectors Y and Z are assumed to be untaxed, there are only two taxes: a tax on capital and a tax on labor in the taxed sector X. Taxation of capital and labor in only some of their uses creates an incentive for resources to flow from the taxed sector (X) to the untaxed sectors (Y and Z).
-This movement has both allocative and distributional effects.
-The distributional effects are the focus here.
+Since capital and labor in the underground sectors Y and Z are assumed to be untaxed, there are only two taxes: a tax on capital and a tax on labor in the taxed sector X. Taxation of capital and labor in only some of their uses creates an incentive for resources to flow from the taxed sector (X) to the untaxed sectors (Y and Z).
+Although this movement has both allocative and distributional effects, the distributional effects are the focus here.

-The crucial element of the model affecting the distributional effects is the assumption that the two untaxed sectors are labor-intensive.
-As a result, the taxation of labor and capital in the tax-compliant sector X generates general equilibrium adjustments that impose a greater burden on the factor used intensively in that sector (the factor intensity effect), which is capital.
-The model calibration, using US data, demonstrates that the tax rate is typically higher on capital than on labor, so the higher tax on capital relative to labor in sector X generates general equilibrium adjustments that always reduce the relative price of capital (the factor substitution effect).
-Finally, the movements of factors and products always increase the price of the product of tax-compliant sector X relative to the prices of the products of the two tax-evading sectors, thereby imposing a higher burden on consumers of product X (the demand effect).
+The crucial element of the model affecting the distributional effects is the assumption that the two untaxed sectors are labor intensive.
+As a result, the taxation of labor and capital in the taxed sector X generates adjustments that impose a greater burden on the factor used intensively in that sector (the "factor intensity effect"), which is capital.
+The model calibration, using US data, demonstrates that the tax rate is typically higher on capital than on labor, so that the higher tax on capital relative to labor in sector X reduces the relative price of capital (the "factor substitution effect").
+Finally, the movements of factors and products increase the price of the product of the taxed sector X relative to the prices of the products of the two untaxed sectors Y and Z, thereby imposing a higher burden on consumers of the product of sector X (the "demand effect").

-The ultimate impact on the equity of the tax system then depends on how to evaluate the shift in the burden of taxation of labor and capital in tax-compliant sector X to capital and consumers in tax-avoiding sector X. For example, a typical simulation estimates that mobility lowers the price of capital relative to labor in 1980 by 41-55% over its initial price, depending on elasticities, raises the price of product X by roughly 50%, and lowers the price of product Y by about 2%, with both product price changes measured relative to the price of product Z. These results are largely robust to different model assumptions.
+The ultimate impact on the equity of the tax system then depends on how to evaluate the shift in the burden of taxation of labor and capital in the taxed sector X to capital and to consumers in the untaxed sectors Y and Z. For example, a typical simulation estimates that mobility lowers the price of capital relative to labor in 1980 by 41-55% over its initial price (depending on elasticities), raises the price of the product in sector X by roughly 50%, and lowers the price of the product in sector Y by about 2%, with both product price changes measured relative to the price of the product in sector Y. These results are largely robust to different model assumptions.

 However, the model assumes a single representative agent, so it cannot fully examine the different distributional effects of the general equilibrium adjustments.
 It also does not allow for uncertainty in the agent's decisions, preventing examination of the agent's underlying tax evasion choices.
-Finally, there is the clearly unrealistic assumption that private agents and government have the same patterns of consumption for all products (legal and illegal).
+Finally, there is the clearly unrealistic assumption that private agents and government have the same average and marginal propensities to consume all products (legal and illegal).

-A stronger model, but with constrained mobility and no provision for firm-level tax evasion

-Some of these limitations are addressed in another general equilibrium model that describes a stylized small, static, closed economy with two consumers (poor and rich), two factors (labor and capital), and an official tax-compliant sector that produces output X and an informal, tax-evading sector whose output Y is a substitute for the taxed output [11].
+Another general equilibrium model, but with constrained mobility and no provision for firm-level tax evasion tax-evading sector Y whose product is a substitute for the taxed output [14].
 The model incorporates the individual's decision to evade and also allows for varying degrees of mobility through competition and entry across sectors.
 The focus is on measuring how much of the initial tax advantage from evasion is retained by income tax evaders and how much is shifted through factor and product price changes made possible by mobility.
 The model is calibrated with data reflecting the sectoral composition in a typical developing country.